gaborbernat/algo-notes/problem_solutions/conways_game_of_life.md

 the board is very large and even infinite.

 For this solution especially, if the live cells are sparse on the board.
-We will have a way to optimize under some programming languanges.
-These languanges has condition branch prediction and when check the count of neighbours of a position, it will usually assume the check result to be `true`.
+We will have a way to optimize under some programming languages.
+These languages has condition branch prediction and when check the count of neighbors of a position, it will usually assume the check result to be `true`.
 But on a sparse board, the check usually returns `false`.
 So change the code to be like below might improves the performance on some machines with some languages: